Photo by Kira Perov © Bill Viola Studio

 The Crossing (1996)

-Room for St. John (1983)
+Room for St. John of the Cross (1983)

 Works presented as part of the Videotape Program in the cinema of the CoCA "Znaki Czasu":